 A scoring system has been developed to describe the signs and progression of footrot.
-Score 0 is a healthy foot, Score 1 is the mildest stage of the disease through to Score 5, which is the most advanced stage.
+Score 1 is the mildest stage of the disease through to Score 5, which is the most advanced stage.

 The five stages/scores are outlined on the following pages.